alabiibrahim/Credit-Card-Fraud-Risk-Analysis/README.md

 Using SQL, the objective is to analyze transaction data and generate actionable business insights that can support fraud prevention and operational decision-making.

+## Questions

+1. Fraud overview and financial impact.
+2. High risk transactions methods.
+Transaction methods with the highest fraud rates and finacial impacts.
+3. Fraudulent transactions by Merchant Categories.
+Merchant categories with the highest number of fraudulent transaction and their financail impacts.
+4. Country level fraud analysis.
+5. Overtime fraud trends.
+6. Which card types are most vulnerable to frudulent transactions?
+7. Which customer demographics are associated with higher fraud exposure?
+8. Do fraudulent transactions tend to involve higher transaction amounts?
+9. Which merchant generates the highest of fraudulent transactions & loss?
+10. Is there a relationship between account balance and fraudulent transactions?
+11. Are there specific times of day when fraudulent transactions are more likely to occur?
+12. Which transaction locations are associated with the highest fraud occurrence?

 ## Methodology